Crop Applications

 Horticulture

-Application note: Liquid extract suits fertigation and drip systems.
-Granular form suits pre-plant soil preparation and mulch-zone top-dressing.
+Application note: Granular form suits pre-plant soil preparation and mulch-zone top-dressing.
 Particularly relevant in sandy and degraded soils.
-Recommended rates may vary by soil type, crop, and irrigation method.
+Recommended rates may vary by soil type, crop, and management practice.

 Cost Pressures